voxtechnica/appraiser-service/README.md

 16. **lic_type**
 17. exp_date

-The combination of three fields (st_abbr, lic_number, and lic_type) create a unique index to a record in the file.
+The combination of three fields (st_abbr, lic_number, and lic_type) creates a unique index to a record in the file.

 # Local Development Environment Setup